 If the applicant is not an Australian or New Zealand citizen, a copy of the relevant pages from the applicant's passport showing the stamp which confirms the right to permanent residence is required.
 The applicant's name must appear on the copy.
 If the applicant is a British subject who migrated to Australia prior to 1974, evidence of residence in Australia prior to 1974 is required.
 New Zealand citizens are regarded as Australian citizens for employment purposes, but evidence of New Zealand citizenship is required.
-Further information about the employment of overseas workers is available on HRWeb.
+Further information about the Employment and Sponsorship of Overseas Workers is available from the Schools Policy and Advisory Library.

 The principal must be satisfied that the selected applicant satisfies the qualification requirements for the position.
-The Victorian Institute of Teaching's assessment for teacher registration approval process includes the assessment of an applicant's qualifications.
+The VIT's assessment for teacher registration approval process includes the assessment of an applicant's qualifications.
 The Schools Recruitment Unit can provide assistance in checking a teacher's qualifications to teach a particular subject.

 In relation to any prospective employee it is essential that a suitability check be undertaken.

 Information relating to a person's suitability may be accessed on eduPay using the 'Suitability for Employment' panel.
-When the proposed employee's name is submitted, if there is an 'N' in the suitability field the proposed employee has an employment restriction.
+When the proposed employee's name is submitted, if there is a 'Y' in the employment limitation field the proposed employee has an employment restriction.
 Employment should not proceed at this point and contact should be made with the Employee Conduct Branch or the Schools Recruitment Unit.